KFreon/KaelsKabbage/content/posts/2023-09-04-cross-platform-options-a-noob-view/index.md

 # Cordova, the fallen hero
-I didn't even try Cordova for this, as I've had a growing number of issues in all my Cordova projects, as have my colleagues.
+I didn't even try Cordova for this, as I've had a growing number of issues in all my Cordova projects.
-Flakey builds, unmaintained but critical plugins (push plugin, looking at you), confusing chains of plugins, confusing and inconsistent configuration.
+Flakey builds, critical but unmaintained plugins (push plugin, looking at you), confusing chains of plugins, confusing and inconsistent configuration.
 I still have several Cordova projects, and I'm annoyed every time I have to touch it.
 It was good while it lasted 😭

 # Svelte + Capacitor, the new Cordova
-[Capacitor](https://capacitorjs.com/) allows us to use familiar web frameworks and tooling and only have to worry about the cross platform part when we want to.
+[Capacitor](https://capacitorjs.com/) is the new Cordova and allows us to use familiar web frameworks and tooling and only have to worry about the cross platform part when we want to.
 I decided to try out [Svelte](https://svelte.dev/) which has been on my radar for a while.

 {{< video path="img/Demo_SvelteCapacitor" alt="Svelte and Capacitor make a nice combo" >}}